stac-utils/stac-fastapi-elasticsearch-opensearch/README.md

 ELASTICSEARCH_VERSION=7.17.1
 OPENSEARCH_VERSION=2.11.0
 ```
-The most recent 7.x versions should also work.
+The most recent Elasticsearch 7.x versions should also work.
 See the [opensearch-py docs](https://github.com/opensearch-project/opensearch-py/blob/main/COMPATIBILITY.md) for compatibility information.

 To create a new Collection: